rscgh/metalearn_rnn/README.md

 dada

+### LSTM implementation in torch

+even though on a high level we have a lot of different gates, the can be trained by the same forumlas, hence they were pooled into two variables in their pytorch implementation. for more background see here and here.

 ### Loss.backward() in PyTorch for A2C/multiple types of losses

 tl;dr: gradients are computed for each loss part separately and summed up at the level of weights.